yanxi0830/csc494/domains/construction/README.md

 - `disembark-truck`: worker get off the truck
 - `walk`: walk to a certain location
 - `drive-truck`: drive the truck to location
+- `put-clay-on-comp`, `put-wood-on-comp`, `put-glass-on-comp`: put material on the composite
-- `assemble-parts`: assemble the part
+- `assemble-parts`: assemble the composite consisting of clay, wood, and glass

 ##### Goal
-All parts are assembled at the construction-area
+All composite parts are assembled at the construction-area